If you’re fond of legitimate loopholes most of the world is ignorant of… you’re about to discover a remarkable one.

 And after invoking the ’60s… I can hear ’em now.

-My young’uns in the living room (for the last two months and counting) are quick to quip:
+My young’uns in the living room (for the last eight months and counting) are quick to quip:

 And I shoot back: “Not a boomer.”